End-to-end Contrastive Language-Speech Pretraining Model For Long-form Spoken Question Answering: Method

 \subsection{Preliminary}

 Consider the SQA task, where questions are presented in text format and contexts are delivered in speech format.
-Let $X =\{x_1, x_2, \dots, x_t\}$ denote the speech context, represented as a sequence of $t$ frames.
-Let $Z = \{z_1, z_2, \dots, z_m\}$ denote the question text, represented as a sequence of $m$ tokens, where each token $z_i$ belongs to a vocabulary $V$ (i.e., $z_i \in V$).
 Figure \ref{baseline} illustrates the architecture of a typical E2E audio-text contrastive model, such as CLAP \citep{wu2023large}.
-This model employs a speech encoder $A(\cdot)$ and a text encoder $B(\cdot)$ to extract acoustic features and textual features, respectively.
-The similarity $S$ between the two feature representations is then quantified using cosine similarity.
-The formula is as follows, where $||.||$ denotes the L2 norm.
+This model employs a speech encoder and a text encoder to derive sample-level global features, respectively.
+Let \( \mathcal{A} = \{A_1, A_2, \dots, A_n\} \) denote the set of acoustic feature vectors extracted from a batch of speech contexts.
+Similarly, let \( \mathcal{B} = \{B_1, B_2, \dots, B_n\} \) denote the set of textual feature vectors extracted from a batch of question texts.
+The pairwise similarity \( S_{i,j} \) between the speech feature \( A_i \) and the text feature \( B_j \) is quantified using cosine similarity, formulated as follows where \( \|\cdot\| \) denotes the L2 norm:

-Contrastive learning models of this type focus on deriving sentence-level features.
+Contrastive learning models of this type focus on deriving sample-level global features for each speech and text sample.
 Two common methods exist for this purpose.
-The first introduces a trainable {\tt CLS} token during encoding; the representation corresponding to this token is then used as the global sentence feature.
-The second method computes the average of all token-level features (of sequence length $n$) to produce a single feature vector.
-Both methods are equally applicable to extracting features from entire audio segments.
+The first introduces a trainable {\tt CLS} token during encoding; the representation corresponding to this token is then used as the global sample feature.
+The second method computes the average of all frame/token-level features to produce a single global feature vector.

-During training, the model learns to minimize the negative log-likelihood (NLL) loss between the representations of paired questions and contexts.
-This NLL loss comprises two symmetric components: one for retrieving the context given the question, and the other for retrieving the question given the context.
-The specific formulation is as follows:
+During training, the model optimizes the symmetric contrastive loss (InfoNCE), which aims to maximize the similarity of matching positive pairs (\( A_i, B_i \)) while minimizing the similarity of mismatched negative pairs within the batch.
+This loss function consists of two symmetric terms: one for text-to-speech retrieval and the other for speech-to-text retrieval.
+The final formulation is as follows: